Roya Arab: Musical career

+Archaeological archiving and socio-political commentary

 During and after Arab's studies in public archaeology at the UCL she has catalogued historical documents including the Wertime Collection and the Campbell archives.

 Arab promotes the cultures of the MENA region with a special interest in Iran.
 She has worked with organisations and festivals such as Nour (RBKC) and the London Middle East Institute at SOAS, University of London to curate cultural and educational events celebrating the heritage of Middle East and North Africa.
 In 2019, Arab co-edited an issue of The Middle East in London covering Iranian cinema.